President’s Volunteer Service Awards (PVSA)- NEW

 -Individual volunteer tasks must be typed into the spreadsheet.

--Users may print out a hard copy of the log to track volunteer work by hand throughout the year, but the final version submitted to Compass must be typed into the cells of the spreadsheet.
+-Users may print out a hard copy of the log to track volunteer work by hand throughout the year, but the final version submitted to Compass must be typed into the cells of the form.

 Online Hours Tracking